Shalom Auslander: Early life and education

 Auslander was born and raised in Monsey, and attended Yeshiva of Spring Valley for elementary school, and then high school at the Marsha Stern Talmudical Academy in Manhattan.
 His maternal uncles are Rabbi Norman Lamm, a former chancellor of Yeshiva University, and Rabbi Maurice Lamm, the spiritual leader of Beth Jacob in Los Angeles.
 In Foreskin's Lament, he calls them "Uncle Nathan" and "Uncle Mendel".

 Auslander attended Queens College, City University of New York for four weeks before dropping out.
 He teaches at the JTS MFA writing program in association with Columbia University.

 Prose work

-Auslander's work, which often confronts his Jewish upbringing, has been featured on Public Radio International's This American Life and in The New Yorker.
+Auslander's work has been featured on Public Radio International's This American Life and in The New Yorker.
 He has also written for Esquire magazine, GQ, The New York Times, and many other publications.